steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 Turns out, the boot-args were not related to the kernel panics, clearing them changed nothing related to the panic rate, but I'm glad I found and cleaned this.

 Will Apple reply to my report?
-To be continued...
+Read more in [How to macOS Core Dump](/posts/how-to-macos-core-dump/)